woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/order-numbers-type.md

 # Order numbers type

-The WooCommerce Connector provides the capability for you to specify the number series to use in Business Central for orders that originate from your WooCommerce store.
+The WooCommerce Connector provides the capability for you to specify the number series to use in Business Central for orders that originate from your webstore.

 ## To configure the order numbers type